 This list answers the questions, "Which celebrities have died from tuberculosis?" and "Which famous people died due to tuberculosis?"These notable tuberculosis deaths include modern and past famous men and women, from politicians to religious leaders to writers.
 Everyone on this list has has tuberculosis as a cause of death somewhere in their public records, even if it was just one contributing factor for their death.

 Age: Dec. at 78 (1884-1962)

-Birthplace: New York City, USA, New York
+Birthplace: New York City, New York, United States of America

 Age: Dec. at 54 (1913-1967)